If you’re tired of losing battles with yourself…

 By the end of 2019, I’d let my weight creep back up as high as it had ever been, constrained only by my absolute resolution not to buy larger pants, ever, for any reason, come what may.

 And then a miracle happened.
 The world shut down four months after I had bought a shiny new bicycle.
 Suddenly free of the two hours lost daily to the maniacal American self-flagulatory commute, I resolved to start backfilling the hole, this time with entropy at the bottom.

 I made a face mask out of shop towels and rode around the block, then the neighborhood, then the neighborhood next door, then all three neighborhoods available without crossing any major roads.
 I kept at it, generally taking two rides a day to let my poor joints recover.
-Through the godawful heat of the Texas summer, the godawful cold of darkest winter, through sleet and rain, snakes and bats, and bands of unvaccinated school children, on I persevered, and finally came into spring refreshed, renewed, and adorned in padded shorts and chain oil-stained gloves.
-And then when another miracle gave us the vaccine in unprecedented time.
+Through the godawful heat of the Texas summer, the godawful cold of darkest winter, through sleet and rain, snakes and bats, and bands of unvaccinated schoolchildren, on I persevered.
+I met the new spring refreshed, renewed, and adorned in padded shorts and chain oil-stained gloves.
+And then another miracle gave us the vaccine in unprecedented time.
 Entropy, that bastard, would soon be calling me back into the routine that had robbed me of twenty years of feeling truly alive.
 I doubled down, improving my diet yet again, and riding 12, 20, sometimes 30 miles in a day, weather and fitness permitting.

 And here I stand, not at the end of the journey, but at the end of the start.